kvarak/dnd/docs/_Classes/cleric.md

 ### Navigator's Eye
-When you take this domain at 1st level, you gain proficiency with navigation and as a sailor .
-You also gain proficiency with rapiers, scimitars, and short swords.
+When you take this domain at 1st level, *Physique*, *Sailor* and *Swimming* are added to your class skills.
+Additionally you gain 2 skill points to spend on *Sailor*.

+You also gain rank 1 with *Fencing swords* and *Swords*.

 ### Waves on the Shore
 At 1st level, your god's power comes to you from the tidal pools and shallows, and from the chitinous creatures that dwell there.

-You gain a swim speed equal to your walking speed.
+While under water, you can choose to have your base AC equal 13 + your Constitution modifier, as transparent chitin plates form over your skin to protect you.
+While these plates are present, you can cast spells, act, and breathe normally while underwater.

 <div class="descriptive" markdown="1">

 #### Octopus Face
 Your appearance doesn't have to be chitinous.
 The hide of a shark or stingray can be just as durable and provide a different style of armor for Waves on the Shore.
 </div>

-While under water, you can choose to have your base AC equal 13 + your Constitution modifier, as transparent chitin plates form over your skin to protect you.
-While these plates are present, you can cast spells, act, and breathe normally while underwater.

 ### Channel: Anchor of Faith
-Starting at 2nd level, you can invoke your deity to hinder the unfaithful.
-As an ***action***, you present your holy symbol and invoke a spiritual anchor chained to a target you can see within 30 feet.
+You can invoke your deity to hinder the unfaithful.
+As an ***action***, you present your holy symbol and invoke a spiritual anchor chained to a target you can see within 30 ft.
 The target must make a Strength saving throw.

 On a failure, the creature is chained to the spiritual anchor for 1 minute.
-While anchored, the creature's speed is halved, and it cannot move or be moved more than 20 feet from the anchor without a successful Strength check.
+While anchored, the creature's speed is halved, and it cannot move or be moved more than 20 ft from the anchor without a successful Strength check.

 ### Blood in the Water
-At 6th level, your god grants you the fearsome curse of the deadly predators of the seas.
+Your god grants you the fearsome curse of the deadly predators of the seas.
 Whenever you suffer damage, you can use your ***reaction*** to mark one creature you can see with a black, bleeding splotch upon their skin.
 While a creature is marked, you are aware of its exact location if you are on the same plane.
 You can only mark one creature at a time using this feature.
 Marking a new creature erases any previous mark.

 If you can see the target, and it is in water, you can use an ***action*** to call a spiritual swarm of undersea predators to attack them and those around them.
 The target must make a Wisdom saving throw.
-If they fail, the predators strike them and all other hostile creatures within 15 feet of them, inflicting 3d10 psychic damage.
+If they fail, the predators strike them and all other hostile creatures within 15 ft of them, inflicting 3d10 psychic damage.
 If they succeed, the splotch fades and the effect ends.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is cold.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is cold.

 ### Sailor of Trackless Waters
-At 10th level, your skill at navigating improves so that you cannot become lost except by magical means, as long see the stars.
+Your skill at navigating improves so that you cannot become lost except by magical means, as long see the stars.

 ### Call of the Sea
-At 18th level, your summons to the ocean is as strong as it's call to your heart.
+Your summons to the ocean is as strong as it's call to your heart.
 You can cast *wall of water* and *control water* without expending spell slots.

 In addition, you gain resistance to cold damage and immunity to exhaustion from swimming or other oceanic conditions and activities.